bufbuild-ru/docs/docs/ci-cd/setup/index.md

 :::

 [Continuous Integration/Continuous Deployment (CI/CD)](https://en.wikipedia.org/wiki/CI/CD) is a software development practice that automates building, testing, and deploying software.
-If you are working with Protobuf, then `buf` should be part of all three of these development stages.This guide illustrates how to integrate `buf` into general CI/CD solutions, such as [CircleCI](https://circleci.com) and [TravisCI](https://travis-ci.org).This guide is also supplemented by the [buf-examples](https://github.com/bufbuild/buf-examples) repository, which provides a functional example for integrating `buf` into [CircleCI](https://circleci.com), [TravisCI](https://travis-ci.org), or [GitHub Actions](https://github.com/features/actions).
-For a quick solution that uses a [Makefile](https://github.com/bufbuild/buf-examples/blob/master/Makefile), see [buf-examples](https://github.com/bufbuild/buf-examples).
+If you are working with Protobuf, then the Buf CLI should be part of all three of these development stages.This guide illustrates how to integrate the Buf CLI into general CI/CD solutions, such as [CircleCI](https://circleci.com) and [TravisCI](https://travis-ci.org).

 ::: tip NoteWe don't have an SDK for the Buf CLI.
 If you want to use the Buf CLI as part of some automation, you should shell out to it.